slatedocs/slate/source/includes/_accepting-payments.md

 Payment Routing is an API that combines receive money and disburse money features.
 It allows you to immediately disburse the money once you receive from your customers.
 By integrating to this API, you will get the end-to-end solutions for your business needs.

-For now, you can use Payment Link, Bank Transfer (via Virtual Account & Unique Code), E-Wallet, QRIS for the receive money part.
+Through API Payment Routing you may create Payment Link transactions and/or receive money via Bank Transfer (via Virtual Account & Unique Code), E-Wallet, QRIS, and Cards.

 ### Flow